What are Codebots behaviours and how do you use them?

-Behaviours can be added to an application using both the Entity and UI Diagrams in the Build section of the Codebots platform.
+Behaviours can be added to an application using both the Entity and Interface Diagrams in the Build section of the Codebots platform.

 Codebots behaviours come with a lot of functionality out-of-the-box, but can also be extended and customised by human developers.
 Some behaviours, such as Forms and Workflows, may also need to be configured at run-time using the administration section of your application.

 To understand behaviours, you need to understand content reuse.
 Software developers aim to reuse code as much as possible.
 Consequently, behaviours reuse code on the Codebots Platform.

 Imagine for a moment that you write your first program and you need to write everything yourself from scratch.
 Later on, when you want to write another program you might find you can reuse bits of your first program.
 You can copy and paste the code, rather than writing it again.
 That is fine, provided you can keep the new program as organised and neat as the first program.
 The more programs you write, the more code you can reuse, and the faster you can complete each project.
 Then again, if you change one of the copied segments, you need to remember to go back and update the original.
 Maintenance becomes very difficult, very quickly.

 Behaviours allow you to reuse and share content.
 They are made from separate, modular blocks of code which represent one specific feature on a web application.